cube-planning/slate/source/index.html.md

 --------- | ------- | -----------
-name | none | The name to use for the dimension parent | none | The ID of a dimension to use as the parent for this dimension
+name | none | The name to use for the dimension parent | none | The ID of a dimension to use as the parent for this dimension write_protection | NONE | The write protection to use (allowed values include "NONE", "BLOCK", and "ACTUALS")

 ## Get Dimensions Tree